jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 ### 38AA Duty to co-operate
 (1) It is the duty of the Secretary, the Agency, and approved organisations to give reasonable assistance to each other to enable them to perform their respective functions and duties, and exercise their respective powers, under this Act.
-(2) In acting under this Act, the Agency, Auckland Transport, and the Auckland Council must work co-operatively with each other and the New Zealand Railways Corporation, the Police, and other organisations that have responsibilities in relation to the Auckland transport system and State highways and railways within Auckland, to help ensure a co-ordinated approach to decision making about Auckland transport.
+(2) In acting under this Act, the Agency, the ARTC, the transport CCO, and the Auckland Council must work co-operatively with each other and the New Zealand Railways Corporation, the Police, and other organisations that have responsibilities in relation to land transport in Auckland and State highways and railways within Auckland, to help ensure a co-ordinated approach to decision making about Auckland transport.
-(3) In subsection (2), Auckland transport system has the same meaning as in section 37(1) of the Local Government (Auckland Council) Act 2009.
+(3)

 ### 38A Good reasons for refusing to supply requested information
 [Repealed]